Execution Policies

 The oneapi::dpl::execution::dpcpp_default

-object is a predefined object of
+object is a predefined immutable object of

 the device_policy